 Definition of Conjugate Acid Base Pair

-Therefore, the neutralization reaction going through donates or accepts of protons by acids and bases according to strength.
-Hence acids bases pairs are the members of the balanced chemical equation that can be formed by mutual loss or gain of protons.
+The neutralization reaction going through donates or accepts of protons by acids and bases according to strength.
+Hence acids base pairs are the members of the balanced chemical equation that can be formed by mutual loss or gain of protons.
 But this theory can not explain the conjugate acid base phenomena in terms of electronic energy levels for the formation of the coordinate covalent bond between vacant orbital and the orbital which contain lone pair of electron particles.
-This can be explained by the Lewis theory.
+This can be explained by the Lewis acid base theory.

 HClO4 ⇆ H+ + ClO4–